How to create offer letters for employees in India [2025]: format and examples

 Here’s everything you need to send a legally compliant offer letter to hire a full-time employee in India before starting the onboarding process.

-• Position (job title), job description, start date, and probationary period.
-You should explain that their suitability for their job duties will be evaluated during their probationary period.
+1. Position at company (job title), job description, start date, and probationary period.
+You should explain that an employee’s suitability for the job will be evaluated during their probationary period.
 In India, probationary periods vary among roles and industries, but typically last from one month to one year.

 • Salary.
 Specify the employee's salary or hourly compensation in INR, as well as any other compensation they may receive (equity compensation, bonuses, incentive pay, etc.).
 Specify that the employee’s salary will be paid monthly, per India’s standard.